AndrewLemons/theseus/README.md

+> This is a branch of Theseus that removes advertisements from the GUI to provide a more clean experience.

 # theseus
 A game launcher which can be used as a CLI, GUI, and a library for creating and playing modrinth projects